Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/naval.md

 ---
 name: Naval
-about: Anything to-do with navies, naval tech or naval combat
+about: Any issues connected to the naval setup or technologies
 title: Tag of Nation(s) Affected - Summary of Issue
 labels: Naval
 assignees: jankrajcovic, Pietrus69